 My personal favourite of the collection (though, of course, they’re all worth reading) is Inventory.
 What looks like a simple list of a woman’s lovers turns into an incredible work of speculative fiction, set in a dystopian world where a virus is killing off the population in swathes.
 You might think I’ve spoiled it for you now, but I swear I haven’t: it would take a lot more than a single review on a book blog to ruin all of the surprises that Machado has in store for you.

 It should be fairly obvious by now, but just in case it isn’t: the stories in Her Body And Other Parties are “dirty”.
 Like, would-make-you-blush-if-you-read-them-out-loud-to-your-mother “dirty”.
 The main characters of The Husband Stitch fuck, in graphic detail, twice within the first five pages.
-Machado isn’t here to play, she’s not bashful or coy about sex – my kind of girl!
+Machado is not bashful or coy about sex – my kind of girl!
 I only mention it because I know that’s not for everyone, but I still want to vouch for the book (even if “smut” isn’t your “thing”).
 The sex isn’t pointless titillating garbage, it’s integral to the story (as it is to life), and I think even the pearl-clutchers among us will at least admire Machado’s erotic fearlessness.

 Also needless to say: Her Body And Other Parties went on to win a lot of awards.
 A lot.
 Like, I got exhausted trying to collate them into a list.
 Every professional review I read was glowing, at minimum (I think they call that “critical acclaim”).
-Plus, more importantly (in my view), it’s achieved cult status – this is a book that will be passed from youth to youth, on university campuses and at seedy bars and over cheap coffees, for years to come.
+Plus, more importantly, in my view, it’s achieved cult status – this is a book that will be passed from youth to youth, on university campuses and at seedy bars and over cheap coffees, for years to come.
 Machado is the real deal, folks, and I’m going to be overjoyed to be able to say “I remember reading her very first book” late in her long, long career.
 She’s already on her way, having released a breathtaking memoir – In The Dream House – which has revolutionised the genre and already cemented itself a place in the queer literary canon.
 Do I recommend Her Body And Other Parties?
 Abso-fucking-lutely.

 My favourite Amazon reviews of Her Body And Other Parties: